r3dston3/codelockgame/README.md

 ### Brute Forcing

-For some reason, the code written using the pwntoolslib library does not work correctly (when changing the r.recivline() parameter, the code ends up in an infinite loop), so the only way to get the flag using this library in my case is to use DEBUG :
+For some reason, the code written using the pwntools library does not work correctly (when changing the r.recivline() parameter, the code ends up in an infinite loop), so the only way to get the flag using this library in my case is to use DEBUG :

 `python3 brute_pwntoolslib.py DEBUG`